 In this article, we will discuss the importance of optimising your website for mobile, the benefits it offers, and provide you with some tips on how to optimise your website for mobile devices.
-Whether you’re a small business owner or a large corporation, optimising your website for mobile is crucial for your online success.
+Whether you’re a small business owner or an international eCommerce business, optimising your website for mobile is crucial for your online success.

 Mobile usage is increasing: